Field Trips

 CCSS: MD, OA, W, RI, SL, R

 EcoEngineers will learn to REUSE items commonly thrown in the trash.
-Learn to reuse materials brought to the Innovation Barn such as plastics, glass, cans, and textiles.
-Participants will expand their knowledge of the circular economy and learn about our plastic lab, glass crusher, bailer, and tshirt project.
-In addition, EcoEngineers will use the engineer design process and problem based learning to design and create jewelry, garden accessories, or even dog leashes.
-Participants will get to bring home or donate items that improve their community and divert waste from our landfills.
+Learn to reuse materials brought to the Innovation Barn such as plastics, glass, cans, textiles, and organics.
+Students will expand their knowledge of the circular economy and learn about our plastic lab, glass crusher, bailer, and t-shirt projects.
+In addition, EcoEngineers will use the engineer design process and problem based learning to design and create something new.

 Exploring our Environment and Organisms